Night in paintings (Eastern art): One Hundred Aspects of the Moon

 In the 19th century Tsukioka Yoshitoshi made a series of 100 ukiyo-e, Japanese wood block prints, called One Hundred Aspects of the Moon that introduced Japanese and Chinese folklore during a period of increasing western presence.
 The works captured "a moment in time and held suspended by a poetic dialogue with the moon."
 The moon symbolized different meanings depending upon whether it was a full moon or not.
-The moon's "waxing and waning", also used as the basis of the Japanese lunar calendar, could illustrate what time of the month an event occurred and an ascribe a manner in was to be interpreted, such as the character's loneliness.
+The moon's "waxing and waning", also used as the basis of the Japanese lunar calendar, could illustrate what time of the month an event occurred and ascribe a manner in which it was to be interpreted, such as the character's loneliness.

 In Gravemarker Moon, the famous poet Ono no Komachi meditates on the arrogance and heartlessness she displayed to her suitors as a young beauty.

 Wang Changling is the name of the poet who wrote: "The night is still and a hundred flowers are fragrant in the western palace.
 She orders the screen to be rolled up, regretting the passing of spring with the Yunhe across her lap.
 She gazes at the moon, the colors of the trees are hazy in the indistinct moonlight."